bluzelle/curium/setup/os.md

    so that when we use apt to install the tools we need we will get the most recent versions.

-3. Install the build-essential tools and jq for easy JSON parsing and pretty printing
+3. Install the build-essential tools and jq for easy JSON parsing and pretty printing (you might have to use apt instead of apt-get, if the latter fails.
+If so, do the update with apt as well).

    ```text
    sudo apt-get install build-essential jq